SUSE Technical Reference Documentation Contributors Guide #

 parameter.

-6.1.4.1 Document attributes and variables #
+Document attributes and variables

 Document attributes are name-value pairs you declare in your adoc file.
 Attributes enable you to configure the AsciiDoc processor, declare document metadata, and define reusable content that you can reference elsewhere within the document like variables in a programming language.

-:name_of_attribute: value of attribute
+:name-of-attribute: value of attribute

-NoteThere must be a space between the closing colon of the attribute name and the first character of the value text.
+TipThere must be a space between the closing colon of the attribute name and the first character of the value text.

-// - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - // organization - do NOT modify // - :trd: Technical Reference Documentation 1 :type: Getting Started 2
+// - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - // ORGANIZATION // Do NOT modify this section. // - :trd: Technical Reference Documentation 1 :type: Getting Started 2 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 Declares this document as part of SUSE Technical Reference Documentation. | |